iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.4.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 3 reviews"/>
 </p>

+> Huge drain on battery esp after first installing and after installing a recent update update.
+After first install it sorted itself out after about a week.
+Hope it does the same after this update (it is draining my battery completely after a few hours and normally I can go all day without dropping below 40 per cent).
+Great idea just needs to be optimized a bit more.<br> :date: __2020-10-08 06:33:13__

+> Huuuge battery drainer.<br> :date: __2020-10-07 15:41:00__

+> I'm tired of being asked if I'm ok.
+Why am I asked multiple times a day?
+Is it because I'm around or could have contact exposure?
+Asking me multiple times a day is causing me anxiety.<br> :date: __2020-10-07 15:17:15__

+> App is useless when I am travelling outside of province.
+Alberta, SWITCH TO THE FEDERAL COVID APP!!!<br> :date: __2020-10-07 13:28:19__

+> It is probably not the apps fault but I live in b.x. now and could never understand it .. stay safe<br> :date: __2020-10-07 13:11:04__

+> It has been a good app for now.<br> :date: __2020-10-07 05:20:33__

 > It's irritating that it has a large notification on my screen all the time to note that it's running, rather than an icon, or the option to just run in the background without that.
 Worse, it drains my battery, using as much power as almost everything else I run combined.
 I'd like to use it, but this isn't feasible.<br> :date: __2020-08-27 01:11:47__